PedroConrado/Web-Project/README.md

 At this point of the project, all the funcionalities will not make any change because there is no database.
 After reload the app will go to default.

 # 8. Comments
+To log in as admin, use the following credentials:
+* email: admin@admin.com
+* password: admin

+To log in as user, use the following credentials:
+* gabriel_vr@usp.br
+* 123456